Creatives fail and the really good ones fail often.

 The obvious argument for specialization is that you can’t become the best at very many things.
 The obvious argument against it, though, is that if the thing you’re the best at becomes obsolete, you either have to create a new niche for the thing you’re already good at, or scrap it and start over.

-Meanwhile, it's difficult to get even very good at a lot of things, but you can get pretty good at several, and innovation often comes from combining disciplines.
-James Altucher calls this
+Meanwhile, it’s difficult to get even very good at a lot of things, but you can get pretty good at several, and innovation often comes from combining disciplines.
+James Altucher calls this idea sex.

 On top of that, if you know enough about several different things, you can hire specialists in those things to combine their expertise.
-As more and more fields become available, it gets more difficult to become a
+As more and more fields become available, it gets more difficult to become a polymath.
+Csikszentmihalyi (from Creativity):

 Sometime after Leonardo da Vinci it became impossible to learn enough about all of the arts and sciences to be an expert in more than a small fraction of them.
 Domains have split into subdomains, and a mathematician who has mastered algebra may not know much about number theory, combinatorix, topology — and vice versa.
 Whereas in the past an artist typically painted, sculpted, cast gold and designed buildings, now all of these special skills tend to be acquired by different people.

 There are, of course, polymaths in the world still.
-You might not put very many of today's standouts in the same league as a Leonardo or even a Ben Franklin, but when you consider someone like
+You might not put very many of today’s standouts in the same league as a Leonardo or even a Ben Franklin, but when you consider someone like Richard Branson or Elon Musk, there are still a few hanging around.

 If you take the “learn a bunch about a bunch of stuff and hire specialists” route, Fuller has some reflection.
 The people who commanded ships and understood trade routes and knew where to get what and really held the puppet strings of kings and tribal leaders, Fuller calls “Great Pirates.”